rahul-verma/arjuna/docs/webui_basics/GuiElement.md

 ### GuiElement - Identification and Interactions

-A single HTML node in the DOM of a web UI is represented by a GuiElement object in Arjuna, irrespective of its type.
+A single node in the DOM of a web UI is represented by a GuiElement object in Arjuna, irrespective of its type.
 This is unless you need specialized methods which we will see later.

 Arjuna supports the locators which are supported by Selenium's By object.
 Apart from these, there are various abstracted locators which Arjuna provides for easier coding.